 From our Executive Director Daniel McNicoll

 The King Arthur tradition and its relationship to Star Wars is an interesting one.
 The code of ethics that the young Jedi Knights are bound to, are similar to the noble code that the Knights of the Round Table held.
-However they also share a common story structure as well, not only in the quest cycle but also in the broader terms of the overall story, as we shall see as we take a closer look at the epic story-lines of two Star Wars trilogies and how all circles back to Glastonbury.
+They also share a common story structure as well, not only in the quest cycle but also in the broader terms of the overall story, as we shall see as we take a closer look at the epic story-lines of two Star Wars trilogies and how all circles back to Glastonbury.

 In viewing the structure of the Star Wars films we notice that Episodes I, II and III were preceded by an earlier trilogy.
 Similarly, with the King Arthur epic we discover that there is a back-story to the events that unfold, events that are key to unlocking the significance of the Avalon legacy.
 The story of the wise elder and the young boy is found in Qui Gon Jinn and Anakin Skywalker, just as the legends of Joseph of Arimathea and the boy Jesus begin the Arthurian tradition.
-At the end of the 80’s everyone in the world was familiar with the original Star Wars trilogy, its epic storyline, the quest that Anakin’s son Luke embarked on to discover the truth of this destiny and to destroy an Empire that aimed to ruthlessly control the Galaxy.
+By the end of the 80’s practically every kid in the world was familiar with the original Star Wars trilogy, its epic storyline and the quest that Anakin’s son Luke embarked on to discover the truth of this destiny and to destroy an Empire that aimed to ruthlessly control the Galaxy.
 It was the end of the story before the beginning and similarly this is how we see it played out within the Arthurian legends as well.
 At the heart of it, Glastonbury is an origins tale.

-The modes and traditions of classic storytelling are found in Avalon; the hero on his epic quest, and what’s fantastic about King Arthur and Glastonbury is that historical events are interwoven into a tradition and folklore that has borne a massive legacy.
-The original story of Joseph of Arimathea at Glastonbury is episode I to an Arthurian episode IV, V and VI, the original trilogy of mythology that we are very familiar with.
+The modes and traditions of classic storytelling are found in Avalon, the hero on his epic quest.
+What’s fascinating about King Arthur and Glastonbury is that historical events are interwoven into a tradition and folklore that has borne a massive legacy.
+The original story of Joseph of Arimathea at Glastonbury is episode I, II and III to an Arthurian episode IV, V and VI, the original trilogy of mythology that we are very familiar with.
 After the first Star War’s trillogy, just as a culture was well versed in the heroic tale of Luke Skywalker and his companions, Han Solo, Princess Leia and Yoda, so too today many are familiar with the story of King Arthur, Lancelot, Guinevere and Merlin.
 This includes the Knights of the Round Table and their quest to find the Holy Grail.
-It is often asked of larger than life legends, what are the origins for the inspiration for such traditions, and what are the seeds of this epic romance?
+It is often asked of larger than life legends, what are the origins, the inspiration for such traditions, and what are the seeds of this epic romance?
 I believe they are found in Somerset, in Glastonbury.

 Glastonbury is the beginning of Arthurian Legend.
 Glastonbury is after all Avalon, the claimed resting place of King Arthur.
 A sign post at the Abbey today reads: “Site of King Arthur’s tomb.
 In the year 1191 the bodies of King Arthur and his Queen were said to have been found on the south side of the Lady Chapel.
 On 19th April 1278 their remains were removed in the presence of King Edward I and Queen Eleanor to a black marble tomb on this site.
 The tomb survived until the dissolution of the Abbey in 1539.”

-So the Glastonbury Abbey was essentially destroyed in 1541 and the remains of King Arthur have been hidden or are lost.
+Indeed the Glastonbury Abbey was essentially destroyed in 1541 and the remains of King Arthur have been hidden or are lost.
 When the Domesday Book was commissioned, Glastonbury Abbey was the richest monastery in the country.
 But in time the largest and most powerful abbey in all of England was turned into a quarry, the huge walls representing great wealth and tradition were destroyed.